appgate/sdp-k8s-injector/README.md

 ### sdp-dnsmasq
 SDP Clients can make DNS queries for specific hosts to specific DNS servers behind the SDP Gateways.
 This is configured by the sdp-driver which notifies the system about which domains should use the DNS servers behind the SDP Gateways.

-In the case of the SDP Kubernetes Client, a dnsmasq instance is configured according to the instructions that the sdp-driver sends.
+In the case of the SDP Kubernetes Injector, a dnsmasq instance is configured according to the instructions that the sdp-driver sends.
 Since only sdp-driver container can modify `/etc/resolv.conf`, the setup is done in the following steps:

 1. The sdp-dnsmasq container grabs the address of the kube-dns service and starts a new dnsmasq instance using that DNS server as upstream.
 This allows the dnsmasq instance to forward everything into the kube-dns service.
 2. The sdp-dnsmasq container opens a UNIX socket to receive instructions from the sdp-driver container for when there are specific domain based DNS settings.